The Very Basics of Note Reading

 An easy-to-understand introduction to what reading music is all about!

 The Very Basics of Note-Reading is for students who have never read music, or who want to start again from the very beginning.
-This is a simple but thorough approach to getting started.
-The lessons provide students with a global understanding of what is involved in reading music, as well as fun and essential facts.
+Topics focus on the connection between hearing and seeing music, and they include:

 - About the clefs